California grizzly bear: European contact

 The first documented sighting of a grizzly bear in California occurred in 1603 when a Spanish explorer near Monterey described how bears came down to feed on a whale carcass stranded on the beach.
 However, his reports were not widely circulated, so the existence of grizzlies in California was not well-known to Europeans until the eighteenth century.

 Western Europeans' first well-circulated encounters with California grizzly bears are found in diaries kept by several members of the 1769 Portola expedition, the first European land exploration of what is now the state of California.
 Several place names that include the Spanish word for bear (oso) trace their origins back to that first overland expedition (e.g. Los Osos).
 As the settled frontier of New Spain was extended northward, settlers began to populate California and establish large cattle herds as the main industry.
 The ranchers' livestock were easy prey for the largely herbivorous-omnivorous grizzly bears found across the state.
 In turn, grizzly populations increased around human settlements.
 By eating their livelihood, and scaring them, the grizzlies became enemies of the rancheros.
 Vaqueros hunted the grizzlies, often roping and capturing them alive to be pitted against other animals in public battles (bloodsports).

 In 1866, a grizzly bear described as weighing as much as 2200 lb was killed in what is present-day Valley Center, California, in the north-central area of San Diego County.
 The incident was recalled in 1932 by Catherine E. Lovett Smith, who witnessed the bear's killing on her family's ranch when she was just six years old.
 If its measurements are accurate, this particular bear was the biggest bear ever found in California and one of the largest specimens of any bear species ever recorded.
 (Other sources confirm Lovett Smith's account of the bear, but differ as to its exact size.)
 Her telling of that bear is part of the oral history of "Bear Valley", the original name for Valley Center.
 The bear was prominent in the Big Sur region of the central California coast.
 Frank Post, born in 1859 on the Soberanes Ranch in Big Sur, remembered when his family lived at Soberanes Creek, during the American Civil War – recalling the "Great Sur Bears".
-Inhabiting most of the state, both inland and coastally, it is likely the California grizzly's southernmost range in the state overlapped with that of the now-extinct Mexican grizzly bear, as well.
+Inhabiting most of the state, both inland and along the coast, it is likely the California grizzly's southernmost range in the state overlapped with that of the now-extinct Mexican grizzly bear, as well.